cuvner/pong_lab/README.md

   // Ensure automatic collisions are turned on for this example game.setManualCollision(false);

+  // Initialise engine-managed scoring for this example game.setupScoring();

   // Place left paddle (x, y). y is measured from top of the screen.
   // height/2 - 25 roughly centres the paddle vertically.